CodeHarborHub/codeharborhub.github.io/dsa-solutions/gfg-solutions/problems/Reverse-a-doubly-linked-list.md

 ## Time Complexity

-O(n), where n is the number of nodes in the list.
+$O(n)$, where n is the number of nodes in the list.
 This is because the loop iterates through each node once.

 ## Space Complexity

-O(1), constant space complexity.
+$O(1)$, constant space complexity.
 The algorithm uses only a few additional pointers for temporary storage, which does not depend on the input size.

 ## Resources